Decoder-only Clustering in Attributed Graphs: Discussion

 \section{Discussion}

-This manuscript introduced a decoder-only latent space framework for clustering nodes in networks that have an observed time series at each node.
-By combining node-specific Gaussian priors, graph-fused LASSO regularization, and a neural network decoder, series and network dynamics are integrated into low-dimensional representations that facilitate clustering.
-Simulations and applications to California county temperatures and word co-occurrence network produced good clustering performance.
+This manuscript presents a decoder-only latent space model for clustering nodes in networks with node-level attributes.
+By combining node-specific Gaussian priors, graph-fused LASSO regularization, and a neural network decoder, graph structures and attributes are integrated into low-dimensional representations to facilitate nodal clustering.
+Simulations and applications to real data produce good clustering performance on various graph and attribute types.

-Avenues for future development are apparent.
-Foremost, the type of nodal data could change.
-Multiple series, functional data, or even a simple multivariate attribute are feasible.
-Our likelihood would need modification to accommodate such scenarios.
-The assumption of independent attributes across differing nodes could also be relaxed.
-On the network front, nodal relations often have a degree of strength, perhaps a continuous value in lieu of zero-one connections \citep{krivitsky2012exponential, wilson2017stochastic}.
-Adapting our LASSO regularization to handle such structure would further improve clustering.
-Time-varying network edges can also arise \citep{malinovskaya2023statistical}.
-Methods to accommodate both nodal and dyadic attributes over time would extend applicability of our methods.
+Several limitations of this work remain open for future research.
+Foremost, the type of nodal data could change, and the likelihood would need modification to accommodate such situations.
+The assumption of independent attributes across nodes could also be relaxed.
+On the network front, dyadic relations often have a degree of strength, perhaps continuous values in lieu of zero-one connections \citep{krivitsky2012exponential, wilson2017stochastic}.
+Adapting our LASSO regularization to handle such weights would further improve clustering.
+Varying network edges can also arise \citep{malinovskaya2023statistical}.
+Methods to accommodate both nodal and dyadic attributes would extend applicability of our methods.